jackdomleo7/Spring_Clean_Twitter_Bot/README.md

 1. Use this repository as a template, clone it locally and run `npm i`
 2. Edit my details to your details in `package.json`, `README` & `src/settings.json`
 3. Create a `.env` file in the root folder.
 This file is ignored from git for security reasons since we'll be storing API keys and access tokens.
+Since this is ignored from git, your GitHub action won't have any keys and tokens to read.
+So, as well as adding them to a git ignored `.env` file, you'll also want to add these keys and tokens to your [repository's secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
 Add the following keys to the file:
    - `WHITELIST_GIST_ID`
    - `TWITTER_API_KEY`
    - `TWITTER_API_KEY_SECRET`